Bad Habits

 And how you can change you habitual thirst,

-Simply by putting yourself first,
+Simply by putting yourself first.

 Use your mind to see success; Imagine the new you – paint a picture, or write a story, of that new you.
-Promise yourself, that no matter how long it takes, You will try again, and in the end, you will be doing great.
-Stand strong, break free, and grow true.

 Be patient.
 Bad habits fade with slow and steady change.
 You have the power to choose your own path, this includes when and how to drop those not so bad, sometimes helpful habits.